 - completes a letter of resignation and identifies the last active day of employment, and

-- submits the resignation letter to his/her immediate manager.
+- submits the resignation letter to his/her immediate manager and to firstname.lastname@example.org

 - consult with Employee Relations representative to discuss any outstanding issues or concerns.